Interested in exploring teaching?

 - Faculty, Front-End Web Developer Program – part time

 Computing Part-time Studies (COMP PTS) is looking for current IT industry experts who would like to teach at night and on the weekends.
-We have expanded in several areas with current openings in database, big data, and MS SQL Server SSIS.
+We have expanded in several areas.
 PTS instructors ideally teach tools and techniques they use in their own day job.

 The following courses may have current instructional opportunities: